About Ann Yeung

 Currently serving as Secretary and as a Member of the Corporation and Board of Directors of the World Harp Congress and on the USA International Harp Competition Board, she has received the 2015 College of Fine and Applied Arts Faculty Award for Excellence in Service in Illinois.
 She also is a 2013-2014 Fellow in the Committee on Institutional Cooperation (now Big Ten Academic Alliance) Academic Leadership Program.
 Currently Strings Area Chair, she has also served as Associate Director of Faculty Affairs in the Illinois School of Music.

 Recognized for her exceptional ability to foster individual creativity and artistry in her students, Dr. Yeung notes that her goal is to provide an innovative and comprehensive education that will help her students reach their potential as creative artists in the 21st century.
-She is the Founder and Director of the Illinois Summer Harp Class (ISHC), with its 20th edition planned for 2023.
+She is the Founder and Director of the Illinois Summer Harp Class (ISHC), that celebrated its 20th edition in 2023 with the world premiere of Meadowbrook by Julia Kay Jamieson.
 She is also Principal Harp of the Sinfonia da Camera.
 With flutist Jonathan Keeble, she has established the Aletheia Duo Entrepreneurship Series to prepare students for creative arts activities and advocacy in today’s world.

 BMus (highest distinction with honors), MMus, Performer's Certificate, Artist Diploma and DMus, Indiana University